theosanderson/flowalign/README.md

 flowalign sequences.fasta --reference wuhCor1.fa --output aligned.fa
 ```

-If you omit the output, output will go to STDOUT.
+If you omit the output parameter, output will go to STDOUT.

 ## Usage (Python):
 First we download the reference, and some unaligned sequences to align to it: